LVM3: L110 liquid core stage

 The second stage, designated L110, is a liquid-fueled stage that is 21 m tall and 4 m wide, and contains 110 MT of unsymmetrical dimethylhydrazine (UDMH) and nitrogen tetroxide (N2O4).
 It is powered by two Vikas 2 engines, each generating 766 kN thrust, giving a total thrust of 1532 kN.
 The L110 is the first clustered liquid-fueled engine designed in India.
 The Vikas engines uses regenerative cooling, providing improved weight and specific impulse compared to earlier Indian rockets.
-Each Vikas engine can be individually gimbaled to control vehicle pitch, yaw and roll control.
+Each Vikas engine can be individually gimbaled to control vehicle pitch, yaw and roll.
 The L110 core stage ignites 114 seconds after liftoff and burns for 203 seconds.
 Since the L110 stage is air-lit, its engines need shielding during flight from the exhaust of the operating S200 boosters and reverse flow of gases by a 'nozzle closure system' which is jettisoned prior to L110 ignition.

 ISRO conducted the first static test of the L110 core stage at its Liquid Propulsion Systems Centre (LPSC) test facility at Mahendragiri, Tamil Nadu on 5 March 2010.
 The test was planned to last 200 seconds, but was terminated at 150 seconds after a leakage in a control system was detected.
 A second static fire test for the full duration was conducted on 8 September 2010.